 In 2015, after many years as course leader for BSc (Hons) Computer Games Technology and BSc (Hons) Computer Games Enterprise (www.port.ac.uk/games)

 he became the Animation, Games & Enterprise Section Lead (overseeing the games

 and animation courses in the school).
 He also manages staff resources (timetabling) for the school.
 In 2006 he took MSc Computer Games Technology through validation.
 Mark is also an Educational Advisor to TIGA, the independent game developers association.
-He set up the Advanced Games Research Group at the University of Portsmouth
+He and runs the TIGA Accreditation scheme for university games courses.
+He founded the Advanced Games Research Group at the University of Portsmouth

 in 2006 and is the founder of Women in Games.

 In November 2017 Mark received the TIGA Person of the Year Award at the TIGA Awards ceremony held at the Victoria and Albert Museum in London.
 The award recognized his contributions to the games industry, teaching of game development and his work for TIGA.